Linking volunteers to quality e-learning solutions

 - Foreign Student and Scholars: Covers the completion of returns for international students and scholars.

-- Military: Covers the full scope of returns presented by members of the Armed Forces, Reserve and National Guard.
-It requires certification in Advanced.
-This course covers domestic military topics, therefore military representatives or instructors going overseas to provide assistance or teach must be certified in both Military and International courses.
+- Military (optional specialty course): Covers the full scope of returns presented by members of the Armed Forces, Reserve and National Guard.
+To take this course, you must first be certified in the "Advanced" course module.
+This course covers domestic military topics; therefore, military representatives or instructors going overseas to provide assistance or teach must get certified in both the Military and International courses.

-- International: Covers the completion of returns for taxpayers, military and non-military, living outside the United States and assisted by volunteers working at U.S. Embassies and Consulates or military installations.
-This requires certification in Advanced.
-Includes Foreign Income Exclusion and Foreign Tax Credit.
+- International (optional specialty course): Covers the completion of returns for taxpayers, military and non-military, living outside the United States and assisted by volunteers working at U.S. embassies and consulates or military installations.
+It includes the Foreign Income Exclusion and Foreign Tax Credit.
+To take this course, you must first be certified in the "Advanced" course module.

 The test covers new provisions and tax law changes.
-Volunteers with the professional designation of attorney, Enrolled, Agent or Certified Public Accountant have the option of certifying via the Circular 230 Federal Tax Law Update Test.
-A volunteer who completes this certification level can prepare all tax returns that fall within the scope of the VITA/TCE program.
-As well as perform all volunteer roles such as tax preparer, quality reviewer and/or instructor.
+Volunteers with the professional designation of Attorney, Enrolled Agent or Certified Public Accountant have the option of certifying via the Circular 230 Federal Tax Law Update Test.
+A volunteer who completes this certification level can prepare all tax returns that fall within the scope of the VITA/TCE program as well as perform all volunteer roles such as tax preparer, quality reviewer and/or instructor.
+This is an optional test for Circular 230 professionals.
+Volunteers who would like additional training beyond this certification can choose the traditional certification paths (Basic, Advanced, etc.) available to all new and returning volunteers.
+Please refer to the Fact Sheet for additional information.

-For instructors there are lesson plans, answers to exercise questions that include completed tax forms and related links to external Web sites.
+Instructors are provided lesson plans and answers to exercise questions that include completed tax forms and related links to external Web sites.

 If you are interested in working with this program as a volunteer but are not connected to a volunteer site just submit your contact information using the VITA/TCE Volunteer and Partner Sign Up.
 Your information will be forwarded to the sponsoring partners in your area for further contact.

-Tax Professionals can earn continuing education credits by completing the required tax law certifications and serving as an IRS tax law-certified volunteer instructor, tax return preparer, and/or quality reviewer in the SPEC Volunteer Income Tax Assistance (VITA) or Tax Counseling for the Elderly (TCE) Programs.
+Tax Professionals can earn continuing education (CE) credits by completing the required tax law certifications and serving as an IRS tax law certified volunteer instructor, tax return preparer, and/or quality reviewer in the SPEC Volunteer Income Tax Assistance (VITA) or Tax Counseling for the Elderly (TCE) Programs.
 Volunteers can earn a maximum of 18 continuing education credits.
 All volunteers requesting continuing education credits are required to meet tax law certification requirements via Link and Learn Taxes.
 Volunteers cannot be compensated for their work as instructors, quality reviewers, or tax return preparers if they are seeking CE credits.
-A Fact Sheet is available with more information on Continuing Education Credits.
+A Fact Sheet is available with more information on continuing education credits.